canjs/canjs/docs/can-guides/introduction/technical.md

 However, [object oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) APIs often feel more natural.

-> Object oriented programming leverages the fact that humans have millions of years of evolution invested in conceiving of the world in terms of things which have properties and associated methods of doing things with them.
+> Object oriented programming leverages the fact that humans have millions of years of evolution invested in conceiving of the world in terms of things, which have properties, and associated methods of doing things with them.
 A salt shaker has a property of the amount of salt in it, and can be shaken.
 > [Tim Boudreau, Oracle Labs](https://www.quora.com/Why-did-Dijkstra-say-that-%E2%80%9CObject-oriented-programming-is-an-exceptionally-bad-idea-which-could-only-have-originated-in-California-%E2%80%9D)

 We agree with both of these ideas!
 The following object-oriented `SaltShaker` API feels intuitive - any